mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

 ```C#
 Console.WriteLine("Hello World!");
 ```
-Once you remove all that, you can see the only code we have left is our Console.WriteLine() method!
+Once you remove all that, you can see that the only code we have left is our `Console.WriteLine()` method!

 ## Change Console app to a Web app (ASP.NET Core)

-Currently this is just a plain console application but I want to convert it to an ASP.NET Core application.
+Currently, this is just a plain console application, but I want to convert it to an ASP.NET Core application.
 Before doing that let's take a look under the dependencies and frameworks node in the solution explorer.

 ![dependencies](https://raw.githubusercontent.com/mobiletonster/blogposts/main/code/aspnetcore/images/moved-cheese/1-dependencies.jpg#screenshot)

-Currently you see Microsoft.NETCore.App that is the SDK that includes all the required packages to create a console application.
-Let's change the SDK type in the .csproj file to a .Web type project and see what happens. `Microsoft.NET.Sdk` to `Microsoft.NET.Sdk.Web`.
+You can see above under `Frameworks` that `Microsoft.NETCore.App` is the SDK that includes all the required packages to create a console application.
+Let's change the SDK type in the .csproj file to a .Web type project and see what happens: `Microsoft.NET.Sdk` to `Microsoft.NET.Sdk.Web`.

 ```XML
 <!-- .NET 6.0 -->